-- 6. Select "Off". - ☐ Digital station reception is now switched on. - H) This symbol is displayed in the status line when a station is received digitally.
+- Select "Off"The reception of digital stations is acti- - H) This symbol is displayed in the status line when a station is received digitally.

 Some stations do not transmit the digital and analog signals simultaneously.
 If you are in an area in which digital reception of the selected station is not possible continuously, reception will alternate between analog and digital.
 This can cause repetitions or interruptions.
 In this case it may be preferable to switch off digital reception.